google-deepmind/concordia/README.md

 ## Bring your own LLM

-To work, Concordia requires an access to an LLM API.
+To work, Concordia requires a access to an LLM API.
 Any LLM API that supports sampling text would work.
-We tested Concordia with a model with 340B parameters.
-If using a custom LLM API, the user has to provide a text embedder to be used by the associative memory.
-By default we use the Sentence-T5 for this, but any fixed-dimensional embedding would work.
+We tested Concordia using a model with 340B parameters.
+The user must also provide a text embedder for the associative memory.
+Any fixed-dimensional embedding would work.
+Ideally it would be one that works well for sentence similarity or semantic search.

 ## Example usage